 On successful completion of this module students should be able to:

-1. Define and discuss the main features of the comparative method.
+1. Define and discuss the comparative method.

 5. Identify the role of key political phenomena in shaping political relationships.